 We used rice vinegar to make the recipe, but you can also use apple cider vinegar.
 You can also use maple syrup or honey instead of brown sugar to make the spicy sauce.

-How to make Korean Barbecue Sauce
+How to make Korean BBQ Sauce

 - Add the cornstarch to the water to a small bowl.